slavikdev/roll-amp/README.md

 [![Code Climate](https://codeclimate.com/github/roll-rails/roll-amp.png)](https://codeclimate.com/github/roll-rails/roll-amp)

 ## Platforms
-Minimum supported MRI version is `1.9.3`.
-JRuby is also supported.
+Minimum supported MRI version is `2.2.6`.
+JRuby is not supported.
 The gem should work on Mac, Linux and Windows, however testing is limited as follows:
 * Mac OS X (development machine)